zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 |cubicweb| provides a set of basic selectors that may be parametrized.
 Also,
 selectors can be combined with the `~` unary operator (negation) and the binary operators `&` and `|` (respectivly 'and' and 'or') to build more complex selector.
 Of course complex selector may be combined too.
+Last but not least, you can write your own selectors.

 The `vregistry`
 ~~~~~~~~~~~~~~~